Last night I finished watching Netflix’s Anne of Green Gables adaptation, Anne With An E.

 And I didn’t find it to be dark.
 I was kind of glad I’d heard those negative reviews, because they lowered my otherwise-very-high expectations and prepared me for some of the differences; but throughout the whole show I kept saying: “This isn’t dark.
 It’s just REAL.”

-Moira Walley-Beckett did something crazy with this interpretation of Anne of Green Gables — she took it out of the realm of fantasy and set it down firmly in reality.
+Moira Walley-Beckett did something crazy with Netflix’s Anne of Green Gables — she took it out of the realm of fantasy and set it down firmly in reality.
 Anne of Green Gables has always veered toward the innocent, wholesome, family-friendly side of things.
 This Anne is not that.
 And I can see why people are having such strong reactions.

 But the thing is… picking up Anne and Avonlea and Marilla and Green Gables and setting them down firmly in reality does not lessen the characters one bit, and it does not diminish the story.
 It only adds to them.